 It only takes 10 minutes to prepare this milky warm drink (it is also extremely easy!).
 The base is made with milk and corn or potato starch, vegan milk can also work!
 You can sweeten it with sugar, or honey.
 And add vanilla extract or rose water if you like.
 The toppings are my favorite part, adding some chopped dried apricots along with the shredded coconut, pistachios, walnuts, and cinnamon to the topping is always a great idea!

 When you’re boiling the milk with the starch do not step away from the hob for a second if you don’t want things to get messy, and make sure that you’re stirring all the time as milk can get burnt easily!

-Middle Eastern flavours are fascinating.
-Especially when it comes to desserts, you will notice some ingredients being used quite often such as pistachios, rose water, orange blossom, cream, cinnamon, nutmeg, cloves and many more… All of these ingredients have very distinctive flavours, and the pistachios with it’s bright green colour can always help identify a Middle Eastern dessert.
+Middle Eastern flavors are fascinating.
+Especially when it comes to desserts, you will notice some ingredients being used quite often such as pistachios, rose water, orange blossom, cream, cinnamon, nutmeg, cloves, and many more.
+All of these ingredients have very distinctive flavors, and the pistachios with its bright green color can always help identify a Middle Eastern dessert.
 There many variations of this milk pudding drink; Sahlab.
-Of course the simplest version is made with milk, cornstarch and sweetened with sugar.
+Of course, the simplest version is made with milk, cornstarch, and sweetened with sugar.
 Everything else is an extra.
 But I believe that everything else is also very necessary.